AldeRoberge/Oryx2D/README.md

 Arrays
 -----------

-   Arrays in AS3 are weird.
-There is lists, vectors and arrays.
+   Arrays in AS3 are *weird*.
+There are lists, vectors and arrays.
    We try to use lists for Messages (packets) as much as possible.
-   For the rest, we use the utility class Vector (see bellow).
+   For the rest, we use the utility class Vector (see Vector.java).

 Vectors
 ---------------

-   Use the utility class Vector.
+   Use the utility generic class Vector.

    **AS3**